jiheechoi6/FanCrowd/README.md

 A user/admin can navigate to a specfic fandom by selecting it's category then the fandom itself.\
 **Note**: Only admins are allowed to add more categories, but both users and admins can add fandoms.

 When a user/admin is on the fandom page, they have the ability to join the fandom by clicking `Join Fandom`.
 For a user/admin to post, they must join the fandom first.
 When a user/admin posts, they cannot edit or delete their post.
-A user/admin can like or dislike a post or comment, by clicking the "Thumbs up" or "Thumbs down" on the individual posts.\
+A user/admin can like or dislike a post or comment, by clicking the "Thumbs up" or "Thumbs down" on the individual posts.

-**Note**: Currently everytime you click like or dislike, it will update the counter, of course there should be constraints and those will be added in Phase 2 with the help of the backend.
+To read more about each post and the comments on a particular post, click the `Read More` button located on the bottom-right corner of the post card.
+One on the post details page, the user/admin can add their own comments by clicking `Add Comment`.
+A dialog box will open up and it contains all necessary validation to make sure content of the comment is valid.
+Only the user who posted the comment can edit/delete the comment, but admins can edit/delete all comments regardless of who posted it.

-Notice, for each fandom on it's page on the right side, it displays all the events for that fandom.
+**Note:** For each fandom on it's page on the right side, it displays all the events for that fandom.
 By clicking an event in that box you can navigate to that event's detail page.

 ## API Routes
-**IMPORTANT:** ***The tables below do not contain all the routes and endpoints we used, they just show the structure of our routes so when testing you get a better idea of how we did things.
-For the full list of endpoints we have exported our list of endpoints from Postman and put them in the following directory: `team09/src/postman-endpoints` please download that file and import it to Postman.***
+**IMPORTANT:** ***To make testing easier, we have exported our list of endpoints consisting of 49 different endpoints into a json file and put it in the following directory: `team09/src/api/postman-endpoints` please download that file and import it to Postman.***

 **URI**: `http://localhost:5000/api/`\
-**Note:** The following table shows the responses returned for status code `200`, any other status code would result in some sort of an error message explaining what went wrong.
-Also all these endpoints require a header field called `Authorization` whose value is the token returned by the signin or signup endpoint in the form  of `"JWT {token}"`.
+**Note:** The following table shows the responses returned for status code `200`, any other status code would result in  an error message explaining what went wrong.
+Also all these endpoints require a header field called `Authorization` whose value is the token returned by the signIn, signUp, or currentUser endpoint in the form  of `"JWT {token}"`.

-**Note:** Anywhere in the tables below if you see the format `{something}`, this means it should be replaced with the correct field and value from the database, for example; `{eventId}` means replace it with an actual event id from the database.
+**Note:** Anywhere in the tables below if you see the format `{id}`, this means it should be replaced with the correct field and value from the database, for example; `{eventId}` means replace it with an actual event id from the database.
 The request bodies and responses are just examples, when testing expect to see different results for different values inputed for the fields.

 **Note:** All the examples below are for _user1_.